 Physical therapy will get your neck stronger and help you improve your range of motion.
 Don’t avoid seeing your chiropractor because you think your neck will get better in a few days.
 A study done in 2016 found that as much as 40 percent of those who experienced whiplash still had pain and a lower quality of life a full 5 years after the accident if they didn’t seek medical attention.

 Chiropractic care is the number one way to heal whiplash fast.
 If you would like to read more about whiplash, how to sleep while you have it and the things you should never do when you have whiplash, this is an extensive article.
+Visit one of our Chiropractic locations to be treated.

 Repetitive tasks, such as typing, carpentry work, passing items under scanners, and similar tasks can lead to a painful condition of the wrist called carpal tunnel syndrome.
 Carpal tunnel symptoms can be reduced or eliminated, and surgery avoided, when chiropractic is used.